rwth-i6/returnn/docs/index.rst

 i.e. they should work as-is.

-There are `some real-world examples <https://github.com/rwth-i6/returnn-experiments>`_ such as setups for speech recognition on the Switchboard corpus.
+There are `some real-world examples <https://github.com/rwth-i6/returnn-experiments>`_ such as setups for speech recognition on the Switchboard or LibriSpeech corpus.

 Some benchmark setups against other frameworks can be found `here <https://github.com/rwth-i6/returnn-benchmarks>`_.
-The results are in the `RETURNN paper <https://arxiv.org/abs/1608.00895>`_.
+The results are in the `RETURNN paper 2016 <https://arxiv.org/abs/1608.00895>`_.
+Performance benchmarks of our LSTM kernel vs CuDNN and other TensorFlow kernels are in :ref:`tf_lstm_benchmark`.

 There is also `a wiki <https://github.com/rwth-i6/returnn/wiki>`_.